AndyL86/Portfolio1/README.md

 *
 *
  *
- * A news page where bulletins can be posted for upcoming
+ * A news page where bulletins can be posted for upcoming offers and new product releases
- * An upcoming events page where
  * An affiliate links page to various

  ## **Testing**